cthoyt/cthoyt.github.io/_posts/2020-06-03-how-to-code-with-me-organization.md

 Again, the license is very important! `pyroma` (see below) won't pass if you don't have this.
 Also, the other things are important too, because this will tell users that you're cool and only allow the newest Python versions.
-Unfortunately, I still have to support Python 3.6 in PyBEL for downstream dependencies :/
+Unfortunately, at the time of writing this post, I still had to support Python 3.5 in PyBEL for downstream dependencies :/

 Next are the [keywords](https://github.com/pybel/pybel/blob/dba0c5afd37bef7d162937d0407045f15a515a87/setup.cfg#L43-L49), which can be whatever you want.
 Here's what I've got for PyBEL: